nadiamariduena/ecommerce2/README.md

   <br>
   <br>

-### THE NEXT STEP will be to export the User from models to the user.js in ROUTES
+#### THE NEXT STEP

+- WILL be to export the User from models to the user.js in ROUTES

 ```javascript
 const express = require("express");